Call us now:

 The first Category of Visa Type O : Non-Immigrant Visa Type O (Retirement) in Thailand

-The Non-Immigrant Visa Type “O” (Retirement) allows eligible applicants to reside in Thailand for a period of 90 days, with the possibility of renewal under certain conditions.
-It is vital to underscore that this visa strictly forbids any kind of paid work or income-generating activity within the nation’s borders.
+The Non-Immigrant Visa Type “O” (Retirement) allows eligible applicants to stay in Thailand for 90 days.
+It is renewable under certain conditions.
+This visa strictly prohibits any paid work or income-generating activity in Thailand.

 Eligibility Requirements for this category of Visa Type O